parttimenerd/temci/README.md

         the SPEC benchmark with temci.
 - Append `--send_mail [you're email adress]` to get a mail after the benchmarking finished.
 This mail has the benchmarking result file in it's appendix
+- Try to benchmark a failing program (e.g. "lsabc"). temci will create a new run config file (with the ending ".erroneous.yaml" that contains all failing run program blocks.
+Try to append the benchmarking result via "--append" to the original benchmarking result file.

 temci build usage